 The NPO is defined as the cumulative difference between annual pension cost and the employer's contributions to the plan, including the pension liability or asset at transition, if any.
-The NPO substantially represents cumulative shortfalls in employer contributions to the Plan by the City of the year ended December 31, 2010 as compared to the Annual Required Contribution (ARC) as computed by the Plan's Actuary.
-As previously noted these shortfalls are attributable to timing differences between the City's receipt of the Actuary's report and the funding level set for the current year's contribution to the Plan by the City.
+The NPO substantially represents cumulative shortfalls in employer contributions to the Plan by the City as of the year ended December 31, 2011 as compared to the cumulative Annual Required Contribution (ARC) as computed by the Plan's Actuary.
+The NPO is computed annually by the Plan's actuary and reported to the City of New Orleans for inclusion in their annual audited financial statements.
+The NPO is determined in accordance with GASB 27.